orstavik/JoiEvents/docs/5_MouseGestures/Pattern_PreventDefaultClick.md

 I suspect that legacy is the reason `click` is given its special status: **`click` cannot be prevented**.
 Calling `preventDefault()` from `mousedown` or `mouseup` will not stop an ensuing `click` if the browser detects it.
 And this can be a problem for custom mouse and touch EventSequences.

 ## How to prevent inevitable `click`s?

+> Setting `pointer-events: none` or `touch-action: none` will remove `click`, but it will also remove all mouse and touch events on the elements too.
+The task here is to get the mouse and touch event and only prevent any native, composed `click` event that they might in turn generate.

 There are several ways to create a `click`:
  * the user presses the primary mouse button down and up,